Kilometer, Really

 Cooking and Baking

 In the kitchen, the “km to miles” mindset also helps when you’re reading metric packaging for imported goods.
-Because of that, a 750 mL bottle of wine is about 0.
-Worth adding: 199 gal (≈ 25.
-4 oz), which is useful for budgeting a dinner party or calculating how many bottles you’ll need for a given number of servings.
+Here's the thing — 199 gal (≈ 25.
+A 750 mL bottle of wine is about 0.4 oz), which is useful for budgeting a dinner party or calculating how many bottles you’ll need for a given number of servings.

 Wrapping It All Up